rcl-learn/docs/subscription/stripe.md

 - In the Stripe page, click the ``Cancel subscription`` button.

 - You may renew the subscription before it is officially cancelled before the current billing period is over.
-Click the ``Renew subscription`` button to renew a subscription.
+Click the ``Renew subscription`` button to renew a cancelled subscription.

 - Once the current billing period is completed, the subscription will be cancelled